Riley Greene Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the 10th-best in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in the league.

-- The Rays have a 3.76 team ERA that ranks second across all MLB pitching staffs.
+- The Rays have a 3.77 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to surrender 117 home runs (one per game), the fifth-fewest in baseball.
+- Rays pitchers combine to give up the fourth-fewest home runs in baseball (118 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.